markNZed/processism-react-three/storyboard.md

 # 35. Scene: Aristotle's Four Causes
 ## 35.1.
 Objective

-To introduce and explain Aristotle's four causes—formal, material, efficient, and final—highlighting their roles in understanding causation and the historical shift in their application within modern science.
+To introduce and explain Aristotle's four causes — formal, material, efficient, and final — highlighting their roles in understanding causation and the historical shift in their application within modern science.
 The scene also aims to reintroduce the importance of final causation in contemporary scientific discourse, particularly in the context of processism.
 ## 35.2.
 Narration
 In pre-modern science, Aristotle's four causes provided a comprehensive framework for understanding causation.
-These causes—formal, material, efficient, and final—were central to how people explained the world around them.
+These causes — formal, material, efficient, and final — were central to how people explained the world around them.

-As modern science developed, three of these causes—formal, material, and efficient—were integrated into scientific practice.
+As modern science developed, three of these causes — formal, material, and efficient — were integrated into scientific practice.
 Formal causation refers to the blueprint or plan behind an object or process.
 Material causation describes the substance or material that makes up something.
 Efficient causation explains the actions or processes that bring something into being.

 However, final causation, which relates to the purpose or goal behind something, was largely excluded from modern science.
 This exclusion stemmed from its association with teleology, the idea that a higher purpose, often linked to divine will, directs outcomes.
 As modern science emerged, it did so through a process that included questioning and often rejecting religious explanations, leading to a division that, while reducing conflict between science and religion, also resulted in the creation of independent echo chambers.